Spatially dense stochastic epidemic models with infection-age dependent infectivity: Introduction

-In this paper, we start with an individual-based stochastic epidemic model at a finite number of locations.
-Each individual at every location may be infected from his or her own location or from other locations (see the infection rate function in equation \eqref{eqn-upsilon}).
+In this paper, we start with an individual-based stochastic SIR epidemic model at a finite number of locations.
+The individuals in the each location are grouped into ``Susceptible", ``Infected" and ``Recovered" compartments.
+Each susceptible individual at every location may be infected from his or her own location or from other locations (see the infection rate function in equation \eqref{eqn-upsilon}).
 Note that individuals do not migrate from one location to another in our model.
-Each individual is associated with a random infectivity function/process, independent from any other individual but having the same law as all the other individuals (this is reasonable since the model is for the same disease).
-This random infectivity function also determines the law of the infectious duration of each individual, which is i.i.d. for all individuals.
+Each individual is associated with a random infectivity function/process, independent from any other individual but having the same law as all the other individuals.
+This random infectivity function also determines the law of the infectious duration of each individual.
+Those random functions are i.i.d. for all individuals.
 For each individual, we track the age of infection, that is, the elapsed time since the individual was infected (for the initially infected individuals, this means we also know their infection times before time zero).
-To describe the epidemic dynamics at each location, we use the aggregate infectivity process of the population and a two-parameter (equivalently, measure-valued) process tracking the number of individuals that have been infected for less than or equal to a certain amount time as well as the numbers of susceptible and recovered individuals.
+To describe the epidemic dynamics at each location, we use the aggregate infectivity process of the population and a two-parameter (equivalently, measure-valued) process tracking the number of individuals that have been infected for less than or equal to a certain amount of time as well as the numbers of susceptible and recovered individuals.
 Such an individual-based stochastic model with only one location has been studied by the authors in \cite{PP-2021}, where an FLLN is established and the associated PDE model for the limit is derived.
+In our previous works of large population scaling limits for stochastic epidemic models (see the survey \cite{FPP-survey}), most models consider a homogeneous population with the two exceptions of a multi-patch (discrete space) model \cite{PP-2020b,FPP2021-MPMG}.
+Our model in this paper starts from a dense discrete space model, while the limit as both the size of the population and the number of patches/locations tend to infinity simultaneously is a deterministic spatial model in continuous space.
+In particular, the PDE model includes the Diekmann-Thieme spatial model as a special case (see Remarks \ref{rem-special} and \ref{rem-Diekman-Kendall}).